Summer at Brundage:

 WINTER: Experience the Best Snow in Idaho™

-If you’ve been to Brundage Mountain, you know our reputation as one of the top ski resorts in the Northern Rockies is well deserved.
+If you’ve been to Brundage Mountain, you know the reputation as one of the top ski resorts in the Northern Rockies is well deserved.
 The Best Snow in Idaho™ and an incredible variety of terrain ensures EVERYONE can enjoy their visit.
-It’s easy to sample our 46 named trails but it’s the countless glades and snowfields that truly set Brundage Mountain apart as one of the best ski resorts in Idaho.
+It’s easy to sample the 46 named trails but it’s the countless glades and snowfields that truly set Brundage Mountain apart as one of the best ski resorts in Idaho.

 Beginners and families will love the close-at-hand convenience of our free Easy Street learning area and it’s hard to beat our ridiculously wide top-to-bottom groomed runs.